nbdc-datahub/hbcd-docs/docs/instruments/SED/current-employment.md

 <tr>
 <td>New item</td>
 <td>NA</td>
-<td style="word-wrap: break-word; white-space: normal;">At any time during your most recent pregnancy, did <br />your partner work at a job for pay?</td>
+<td style="word-wrap: break-word; white-space: normal;">At any time during your most recent pregnancy, did your partner work at a job for pay?</td>
 </tr>
 <tr>
 <td>New item</td>
 <td>NA</td>
-<td style="word-wrap: break-word; white-space: normal;">Has your partner returned to the job they held during <br />your most recent pregnancy?</td>
+<td style="word-wrap: break-word; white-space: normal;">Has your partner returned to the job they held during your most recent pregnancy?</td>
 </tr>
 <tr>
 <td>New item</td>